-West African Iroko timber is imported as grade FAS, mainly kiln dried.
-It is yellow and various colours when freshly machined which quickly changes to medium, then darker brown.
+West African Iroko timber is imported at grade FAS, mainly kiln dried.
+It is yellow when freshly machined which quickly changes to medium, then darker brown).
 When used for exterior joinery such as garden furniture it will become silver-grey if left untreated.
+Iroko timber is commonly used as an inexpensive alternative to Teak (they are very similar in density, grain structure and colour after ageing), due to Teak's scarce nature and strict export laws.

-When machined, despite careful pre-straightening, some small sizes may twist and bow shortly after processing.
-Part of this issue is down to the denseness of the timber and part of it is down to having interlocked grain.
-Interlocked grain spirals around the centre of the tree thus alternating intermittently and causing a 'rough' effect, this can generally be reduced if not eliminating by heavy sanding.
+When machined, despite careful pre-straightening, some products may twist and bow shortly after processing.
+Part of this issue is down to the denseness of the timber and part of it is down to have interlocked grain.
+Interlocked grain spirals around the centre of the tree thus alternating intermittently and causing a 'rough' effect, this can generally be reduced if not eliminated by heavy sanding.

-Thicknesses 25mm, 32mm, 38mm, 51mm, 63mm, 76mm and 102mm.
-Widths mainly 130mm -350mm, average about 200mm.
+Thicknesses: 25mm, 32mm, 38mm, 50mm, 63mm, 75mm & 100mm.
+Widths mainly 130mm - 350mm, average about 200mm.
 Lengths; generally, 2m - 4.8m.

-Latin name Chlorophora excelsa
+Latin name Chlorophora excelsa, Chlorophora regia

-Also known as Odum (Ghana and Ivory Coast), mvule (East Africa), kambala (Zaire).
+Also known as odum (Ghana and Ivory Coast), mvule (East Africa), kambala (Zaire), bang (Cameroons), moreira (Angola), tule, intule (Mozambique)